1ejheinz/Genealogical-Website-/README.md

 EJ Heinz 2025 Responsive Static Website Project

 ## Description
 This is Ver 1 of my latest website build.
-It will be completed in early 2025.
-The older (now wip) site is parked at https://ejheinz.center/GedSite/EJ-o/up/index.htm and as this code shows, compared to the original source code, is that there are many html, CSS and Java upgrades.
+The site is parked at https://ejheinz.center/index.htm and as this code shows, compared to the original source code, is that there are many html, CSS and Java upgrades.

 ## Database
 This repository contains the new coding for the upcoming site.